 Former Law Enforcement Professional (LEP), Tony Mangum, was on foot with the men of Bravo Company during the 6 June ambush, and he had this to say about the deployment,

 “My job was primarily to help with searches, site exploitation, and tactical questioning, among other things with 3rd Recon during the deployment.
 In regards to the ambush, it was like I was in a movie.
 I was with 2nd Platoon when we began taking fire, and I was stuck in the middle of a road taking cover inside a large pothole with bullets cracking all around me.
 Tree branches were falling off of the trees behind me due to the volume of fire.
-Two Recon Marines bravely stood exposed to the fire from their waste up and returned fire long enough for me to reach proper cover – but not before I went through a magazine and a half of my own through well-aimed shots.
+Two Recon Marines bravely stood exposed to the fire from their waist up and returned fire long enough for me to reach proper cover – but not before I went through a magazine and a half of my own through well-aimed shots.
 We had just witnessed the mass exodus of civilians from the buildings we were taking fire from, but it still took an eternity for our fire support to materialize because Homiak was worried about killing civilians we knew weren’t even there.

 As soon as the GBU dropped, we all knew that something was wrong.
 We knew Major Galvin was there, and it was the only thing that gave the Marines some peace of mind – we knew we’d be ok if he was there.
 His Marines loved him.
 Once Galvin left, it was all downhill from there.
 It was pretty clear to me that Homiak did not give a crap about his Marines – he regularly destroyed their morale.